gek169/Simple_ISA/README.md

 You can use the included assembler to define ROMs which are up to the full 16 megabytes in size.

+CPU speed:
+The machine isn't real but it executes as fast as possible on the host machine.

+Memory speed:
+Again, not really simulated.
+The architecture is designed with cache-efficiency in-mind, though- hence the existence of the home region and its special properties.

 ## Far memory system.

 Note that the program counter is 16 bit (not 32) and so the program counter cannot normally access